Migraines - Treatment

-The goal of migraine treatment is to reduce the frequency of attacks, alleviate acute symptoms, and improve the quality of life for patients.
-Physicians typically develop personalized plans based on the severity of the condition, combining both pharmacological and non-pharmacological strategies.
-Effective treatment requires close collaboration between the patient and the physician, with regular assessments of treatment efficacy and adjustments to the plan.
+The goal of migraine treatment is to reduce the frequency of attacks, alleviate acute symptoms, and improve patients' quality of life.
+Physicians typically develop personalized plans based on the severity of the condition, combining medication and non-pharmacological strategies.
+Effective treatment requires close collaboration between patients and doctors, with regular assessment of treatment efficacy and adjustments to the plan.

-Treatment strategies are divided into two main directions: acute symptom control and preventive management.
-Acute treatment aims to relieve pain and associated symptoms, while preventive treatment targets patients with frequent attacks to reduce the risk of occurrence.
-In recent years, new discoveries in the neurobiology of migraines have also driven innovations in treatment methods.
+Therapeutic strategies are divided into two main directions: acute symptom control and preventive management.
+Acute treatment aims to relieve pain and associated symptoms, while preventive therapy targets high-frequency attack patients to reduce the risk of episodes.
+Recent discoveries in the neurobiology of migraines have also driven innovations in treatment approaches.

 Current Treatment Options